aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Click on **Next:Permissions** on the bottom
 - On the Attach permissions policies, search policies for S3 and check the box for **AmazonS3FullAccess**

-> **Note**: Do not click on the policy, you just have to check the corresponding checkbox
+> :warning: Do not click on the policy, you just have to check the corresponding checkbox

 - On the same page, now search policies for Glue and check the box for **AWSGlueConsoleFullAccess** and **AWSGlueServiceRole**.

-> **Note**: Do not click on the policy, you just have to check the corresponding checkbox
+> :warning: Do not click on the policy, you just have to check the corresponding checkbox

 - Click on **Next: Tags**
 - Click on **Next: Review**